 At each step in the funnel, you can select the “Watch Dropped” button to pull up a list of the visitor sessions who left the site at that specific point in the funnel.
 Make sure to watch some sessions to ensure no major issues or bugs are being experienced by users.

-In this example, we select "Chrome" as the browser filter...and look how my conversation rate changes.
-It drops down nearly 4%.
+In this example, we select "Internet Explorer" as the browser filter...and look at how the conversation rate changes.

 By comparing the conversion rates on different browsers, operating systems, and device types can help you to quickly identify problem areas for users.
-It's possible your site isn’t functioning correctly with a Chrome update or a part of the screen is being cut off….it would be wise to pull up the potential sessions and watch a few.
+It's possible your site isn’t functioning correctly since a browser update or a part of the screen is being cut off….it would be wise to pull up the potential sessions and watch a few.

 With this information, you can mirror your typical sales funnel/flow, identify cart abandonments, pinpoint frustrating issues for users, and take steps to resolve them.
 Then, take corrective action and soon your cart abandonment will soon be non-existent.